 The diversity of the great barrier reef

 The great barrier reef supports an extraordinary diversity of life.
-Many of this species are vulnerable or endangered species.
+Many of these species are vulnerable or endangered species.
 And some species are endemic to the reef, they can not be found anywhere else.
-You can find around 400 different types of corals, bot soft and hard.
+You can find around 400 different types of corals, both soft and hard.
 More than 1500 different species of fish live there, such as the famous clownfish from the movie ‘Finding Nemo’.
 Six different sea turtles can be found, and these are one of my favourite animals to see!
 A stunning 215 species of birds use the islands to visit or nest.
-Around 125 species of shark, stingray, skates and chimaera life on the reef as well all nine different seahorse species.
+Around 125 species of shark, stingray, skates and chimaera live on the reef as well all nine different seahorse species.
 I saved the greatest number for last; there are close to 5.000 species of mollusc, including the giant clam.
 And these are truly giant.

 The numbers I just mentioned are not even all the species that live on the great barrier reef, but if I would list all of them you would be reading for several hours. the numbers are not doing in true justice until you have seen it with your own eyes.

 The great barrier reef faces many different threats; pollution, fishing, crown-of-thorns starfish, shipping accidents, oil spills and tropical cyclones.
 As of this is not already enough, the biggest threat these days is climate change.
 Due to the warming of the earth, the ocean temperature is rising with it.
 These higher temperatures cause bleaching in the thermally sensitive coral, dying of the algae that live in symbioses with the coral.
 Without this algae, the coral turns white and if the high temperatures stay, the coral will be unable to survive.